ABCxFF/diepindepth/protocol/connection/api.md

 Similar to the others, this endpoint returns servers based on region, but they are not diep.io servers - they are latency servers.
 Upon connecting to these servers (via ws) and sending any data that is prefixed with a null byte, the server will echo back the same buffer.

-Diep.io uses these servers to find out the best region to connect to, by sending a 0x00 byte, and then calculating the time between sending the byte and receiving the echo.
+Diep.io uses these servers to find out the best region to connect to, by sending a 0x00 byte and then calculating the time between sending the byte and receiving the echo.
 Whichever has the least time between sending and receiving will be the region you will eventually connect to when selecting gamemode servers.

 URL -> `https://api.n.m28.io/endpoint/latency/findEach`